-The RCS Helpline offers free and confidential support and information by phone or email.
-It is for anyone over age 13 who has been affected by sexual violence, no matter when or how it happened.
-We also support friends, families and relatives.
+The RCS Helpline offers free and confidential support and information to anyone over the age of 13 who has been affected by sexual violence, no matter when or how it happened.
+We also support the friends and families of survivors.
+This includes people of all genders and sexualities.